GuillaumeDMMarion/crypto-invest/README.md

 The cryptoast library provides functionalities for retrieving, storing, and analyzing data.
-Potenially it also provides functionalities for taking actions based on this data; Either through inferred signals' thresholds or by using a reinforcement learning layer on top of it.
+Potenially it also provides functionalities for taking actions based on this data; Either through inferred signals' thresholds or by using a reinforcement learning model on top of it.

 &nbsp;

-Api(s) used are:
+Optional third-party apis used are:

 -   **BINANCE** for data retrieval and order execution
 -   **AWS** for data storage (optional, local storage can be used)